AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/data-repair/faq.md

 * The Data Repair API job date ranges cannot include the current month.
 They must start within the last 36 months and end prior to the current month.
 * Report suites with [Cross-Device Analytics](https://experienceleague.adobe.com/docs/analytics/components/cda/overview.html) are not supported.
-* Dimensions with [Merchandising enabled](https://experienceleague.adobe.com/docs/analytics/components/dimensions/evar-merchandising.html) are not supported.
+* Dimensions that have [Merchandising](https://experienceleague.adobe.com/docs/analytics/components/dimensions/evar-merchandising.html) currently enabled or was enabled historically are not supported.
+If you run a repair job on a variable that has had merchandising enabled in the past, you may see unexpected attribution results.
 * Only one job at a time can run per report suite.